simondlevy/Hackflight/sim/README.md

 <b>Developing for Windows</b>

-You will need Visual Studio for C++.
-(I installed the free Visual C++ 2010 Express.)
-After cloning the hackflight repository, double-click on
-<b>v_repExtHackflight.vcxproj</b> to launch the project.
-Building for Release will create the
+You will need Visual Studio 2015.
+After cloning the hackflight repository, double-click on <b>v_repExtHackflight.vcxproj</b> to launch the project.
-DLL file, which you can then move into the V-REP folder as in the Windows quickstart above.
+Building for Release will create the DLL file, which you can then move into the V-REP folder as in the Windows quickstart above.

 <b>Developing for Linux and Mac OS X</b>